 Thanks to the exceptionally low mileage, the black leather cabin could be restored only as needed, with much of the original trim being carefully preserved.
 Seats and carpets appear new, while the vinyl dash panel, console and instruments appear to be original.
 A new black soft top and matching canvas boot were fitted, and the original hard top was repainted, though it retains its factory headlining and trim, all in outstanding condition.
 Even the trunk has been properly restored with correct tan Hardura upholstery.
 The sale includes the original owner’s manual, stamped service booklet, radio manuals, and warranty cards.

-The twelve-cylinder Series III was once the neglected model in the E-Type family, but a new resurgence in interest has seen value and collectability on the rise for these excellent GT cars.
-Few opportunities come along to acquire a late E-Type in such fine condition as this, especially one as well optioned and with such remarkably low miles.
+The twelve-cylinder Series III was once the neglected sibling in the E-Type family, but a new resurgence in interest has seen value and collectability on the rise for these excellent GT cars.
+Rarely do V12 E-Types appear in such beautifully restored condition.
+This is an outstanding opportunity to acquire a low-mileage, one-owner E-Type, ready for enjoyment on the road.